theislab/sfaira/docs/adding_datasets.rst

 ..

-The following sections will first describe the underlying design principles of sfaira dataloaders and then explain how to interactively create, validate and test dataloaders.
+The following sections will first describe the underlying design principles of sfaira dataloaders and then explain how to interactively create, annotate and test dataloaders.

 Writing dataloaders